DaveL17/matplotlib/_changelog.md

 - Fixes (?) all instances where the plugin will save a CSV value of 'None' would be saved to the file (changes it to 'NaN').
 - Refines annotations to increase readability -- especially during annotation collisions.
-- Refines plotting of 10 Day weather forecast devices to always place higher display priority on high temperature line.
+- Refines plotting of 10-Day weather forecast devices to always place higher display priority on high temperature line.
 - Simplifies code used to plot max, min and custom line segments (minor speed improvement).
 Affects bar and line charts.

 #### v0.2.04